reiinakano/scikit-plot/README.md

 Pretty.

 And...
 That's it.
-That's literally it.
-Scikit-plot offers you a single convenient function to generate a detailed visualization.
+Encaptured in that small example is the entire philosophy of Scikit-plot: **single line functions for detailed visualization**.
+You simply look at the plots available in the documentation, and call the function with the necessary arguments.
 No unnecessary bells and whistles.
-And if you *do* need the bells and whistles, each plot is fully customizable.
-Just check out the documentation of the function to see what things you can change.
+And when you *do* need the bells and whistles, each function offers a myriad of parameters for customizing various elements in your plots.

 Finally, compare and [view the non-scikit-plot way of plotting the multi-class ROC curve](http://scikit-learn.org/stable/auto_examples/model_selection/plot_roc.html).
 Which one would you rather do?

 ## Maximum flexibility.
 Compatibility with non-scikit-learn objects.

-Although convenient, the Factory API may feel a little restrictive for more advanced users and users of external libraries.
-Thus, to offer more flexibility over your plotting, Scikit-plot also exposes a Functions API that, well, exposes functions.
+Although Scikit-plot is loosely based around scikit-learn objects, you don't actually need

 Here's a quick example to generate the precision-recall curves of a Keras classifier on a sample dataset.